Calculate Easter and other holidays in Erlang

-On a whim, I created an Erlang module for calculating various holidays, and things were going well until it came to Easter.
+On a whim, I created an Erlang module for calculating holidays, and things were going okay until it came to Easter.
 Have you ever tried to calculate Easter?
 It's surprisingly difficult.

 Easter doesn't occur on the same day of the month, or on the Xth Sunday, or anything that simple like most holidays.
 It's based on the occurrence of a particular full moon, among other things.
-I started by trying to recreate this explanation, which is much nicer to read than what I ended up with, but trying to recreate it in code got pretty ugly pretty quick.
+I started by trying to recreate this explanation, but trying to recreate it in code got pretty ugly pretty quick.

-Here's what I came up with in Erlang, but it's only the Catholic (aka western) date.
-The Orthodox (aka eastern) date is a completely different calculation (which I implemented with the help of Meeus's Julian algorithm).
-There's a heavy use of div instead of / because the former behaves similar to integer arithmetic in C#, whereas the latter behaves like floating point arithmetic.
+Here's what I came up with, but it's only the Catholic (aka western) date.
+The Orthodox (aka eastern) date is a completely different calculation, which I implemented with the help of Meeus's Julian algorithm.

 -spec get_easter(atom(), pos_integer()) -> {pos_integer(), pos_integer(), pos_integer()}.